NikolaKostadinov/bubbles/README.md

 # Bubbles

 Bubbles is my Elixir project as an intern.
+It is a backend messaging app based on processes.
+The idea is that everything is a process.

+To sign up in Bubbles use `Client.sign_up/2`.
+The first argument is your username which must be an atom.
+The second one is your password.
+It must be a string.
+This function starts a `User` process.

+Let's create a user with username `:bubble` and password `"123456"` (shhhh).
+We will use `Client.sign_up/2`:

 ```elixir
 iex(1)> Client.sign_up(:bubble, "123456")
 :ok
 ```

+We have successfuly started a `User` process with name `:bubble`.
+To sign in as `:bubble` we will use `Client.sign_in/2`.

 ```elixir
 iex(2)> me = Client.sign_in(:bubble, "123456")